What is open TMJ surgery?

 The operation is performed under a general anaesthetic and usually takes about an hour for each joint.

-If the disc itself is damaged, your surgeon will remove it.
-They may replace the disc using tissue from other areas of your body.
+- If the disc itself is damaged, your surgeon will remove it.
+They may replace the disc using tissue from other areas of your body such as your ear or a nearby muscle in your temple.

 What complications can happen?